-As a maternity and newborn photography mentor, a common question I get asked is how do I get a great variety of images for my client’s gallery during a full session (a full newborn session can be up to 4 hours)?
+As a newborn photography mentor, a common question I get asked is how do I get a great variety of images for my client’s gallery during a full session (a full newborn session can be up to 4 hours)?
 I follow a process.
 A process is a series of steps taken in order to achieve your goal.
 The client changes, the set-up changes but the process remains the same.
 I hardly deviate from it.

 This blog post will focus on Part 2: Process and is a follow-up to my first blog post on Shooting Efficiently Part 1: Technology.

 In a full newborn session, I normally shoot five set-ups—two props, one beanbag, one family-sibling-parent-baby and macros.
 How you want to set up and in what order is entirely up to you depending on your space.
 My shooting space is 650 square feet and the benefit to having that space is that all my set-ups are in place ahead of time before I shoot.
 Once I am done shooting one set-up, I pick up the baby, move to the next set-up and wheel my softbox over.

 I normally deliver 30 images in a gallery.
 That means I need at least six different shots from each set-up.
 Why do I need to know this?
 This helps keep me from overshooting at one set-up.
 It is really easy to overshoot so try not to do it as it adds to your session time as well as post processing time (more culling and editing).
 Also, overshooting contributes to wear and tear of your camera.
 Once I get my six different shots, I move on to the next set-up.